 Implement a functional pump model which accounts for inertial forces and losses.

-Compare how the system performance varies when using the pump model which utilised torque as the control parameters.
+Compare how the system performance varies when using the pump model which utilises torque as the control parameter.

 Create a simulated water distribution system which can accurately represent a typical water distribution system found in most cities.